Best daily deals

 The Turtle Beach Stealth 700 Gen 2 lays on a table with its buttons and charging port in focus.

-The headset charges using USB-C, so it only takes an hour or two get back up to full.
+The headset charges using USB-C, so it only takes an hour or two to get back up to full.

 Turtle Beach claims the Stealth 700 Gen 2 can last up to 20 hours on a single charge, and in our testing, we found it far exceeds that.
-At a constant output peaking at 75dB(SPL), the headset lasted for 35 hours, 24 minutes of playback.
+At a constant output peaking at 75dB(SPL), the headset lasted for 35 hours and 24 minutes of playback.
 There is no fast charging, so you’ll need to set aside three or four hours to charge it back up.
 Fortunately, you can use the Stealth 700 Gen 2 while it’s charging.

 How well does the Turtle Beach Stealth 700 Gen 2 block out noise?

 The Turtle Beach Stealth 700 Gen 2 offers pretty average isolation for a gaming headset.
-With attenuation like this you shouldn’t run into any trouble with the normal sounds of the home, but outdoors is another story.
+With attenuation like this, you shouldn’t run into any trouble with the normal sounds of the home but outdoors is another story.
 A result like this isn’t necessarily bad—gaming headsets aren’t really designed for outdoor use—but it’s a little disappointing, given the Stealth 700 Gen 2’s Bluetooth functionality.
 In theory, this is the kind of gaming headset you could take to a cafe and use.
 You probably wouldn’t even get any funny looks, given its understated aesthetic.
 It’s a shame the isolation performance just can’t keep pace with that potential.

 How does the Turtle Beach Stealth 700 Gen 2 sound?

 The Turtle Beach Stealth 700 Gen 2 offers pretty good audio for a gaming headset, but it runs into some common pitfalls.
 The frequency response chart for the Turtle Beach Stealth 700 Gen 2 shows that audio in the mid and high end is relatively close to our house curve, but bass gets a big boost across the board.
-Up until around 250Hz, audio output is around twice as loud as it otherwise should be.
+Up until around 250Hz, the audio output is around twice as loud as it otherwise should be.

 Lows, mids, and highs

-In music, a sound profile like this is great for EDM and other genres where hearing really intense and dominant bass sounds are desirable.
+In music, a sound profile like this is great for EDM and other genres where hearing really intense and dominant bass sounds is desirable.
 For instance, the very increased bass output and slightly boosted mids make the rhythm guitar and the bass drum/hi-hat combo that set the tone and pace of Nightcall by Kavinsky really come through clearly.

-What this mode actually does, apart from just increasing the headset’s overall volume, is reduce output on bass notes under 100Hz and high frequency sounds past 10kHz pretty much all the way.
-In game, it means the rumble of explosions and gunfire won’t get in the way of subtler audio cues in heated multiplayer games, or anything else for that matter, because you probably won’t hear the deeper parts of those sounds at all.
-This is an audio setting meant for competitive utility, rather than accuracy or overall listening pleasure.
-If you’re not terribly interested in competitive gaming (or you like listening to music) I’d leave it turned off.
+What this mode actually does, apart from just increasing the headset’s overall volume, is reduce output on bass notes under 100Hz and high-frequency sounds past 10kHz pretty much all the way.
+In-game, it means the rumble of explosions and gunfire won’t get in the way of subtler audio cues in heated multiplayer games, or anything else for that matter, because you probably won’t hear the deeper parts of those sounds at all.
+This is an audio setting meant for competitive utility rather than accuracy or overall listening pleasure.
+If you’re not terribly interested in competitive gaming (or you like listening to music), I’d leave it turned off.

 How is the microphone on the Stealth 700 Gen 2?